cue-lang/cue/README.md

 The fastest way to learn the basics is to follow the [tutorial on basic language constructs](./doc/tutorial/basics/Readme.md).

-A more elaborate tutorial demonstrating of how to convert and restructure an existing set of Kubernetes configurations is available in [written form](./doc/tutorial/kubernetes/README.md).
+A more elaborate tutorial demonstrating how to convert and restructure an existing set of Kubernetes configurations is available in [written form](./doc/tutorial/kubernetes/README.md).